ibm-granite/granite-vision-models/README.md

 Select the model repository you would like to provide feedback about, go to the **Community** tab, and click **New discussion**.

-Alternatively, you can also post questions or comments on our GitHub discussions page:
+Alternatively, you may also post questions or comments on our GitHub discussions page:
 https://github.com/orgs/ibm-granite/discussions

 ---